cold20-07/maglinc/PROJECT_SUMMARY.md

-# Maglinc Website - Project Summary
+# Mevoq Website - Project Summary

 ## What We Built